hindu-comm/mail_stream_advaita-l/2017/12/Need_explanation/232__V_Subrahmanian.md

 >> absolutes
 >> > > would be a contradiction?
 >> > >
->> > ​Yes, it verily means that.​ This absolute is not like my saying that
+>> > Yes, it verily means that.
+This absolute is not like my saying that
 >> "O,
 >> > my friend is absolutely good", the absolute good there being relative/
 >> > subjective.
 This absolute is the real sense of the word absolute.
 There